Florida's $27.4B Vacation Rental Market

 - Guests pay a premium for homes over hotels when those homes deliver comfort, design, and a memorable experience

-- FPUSA has furnished properties across Florida for 20+ years to help owners capture this market premium
+- FPUSA has furnished properties across Florida since 2001 to help owners capture this market premium

 Florida's Vacation-Rental Market Is a $27.4 Billion Economic Engine